 The ACH form helps with the ease of transactions made through ACH and ensures that the funds are directly credited to or debited from the bank account.
-A few important details have to be filled in the ACH form such as the account number, IFSC code, MICR number, customer ID, and more.
-Once these details are filled in and the form is submitted, the funds would directly be transferred into your bank account.
+A few important details have to be filled in the ACH form, such as the account number, IFSC code, MICR number, customer ID, and more.
+Once these details are filled in and the form is submitted, the funds will be directly transferred into your bank account.

-Several partner banks such as Axis bank, Citi bank, RBL, HDFC, SBI, etc, offer ACH services.
+Several partner banks, such as Axis bank, Citi bank, RBL, HDFC, SBI, etc., offer ACH services.
 To begin filling up the ACH form with these banks, you could either visit the bank to get the form physically or you could go to the bank’s website to download the ACH form.
-Procure the form, ensure to accurately fill in the required details such as MICR number, IFSC code, bank account number, phone number, email ID, and more.
-Once you fill in all of these details, submit the form to receive fund transfers directly in your bank account.
+Procure the form, and ensure to accurately fill in the required details such as MICR number, IFSC code, bank account number, phone number, email ID, and more.
+Once you fill in all of these details, submit the form to receive fund transfers directly to your bank account.

 ACH mandate charges are essentially fees that are charged by certain banks and financial institutions.
-Typically, ACH transfers do not have incurred charges as much as other modes of transfers.
+Typically, ACH transfers do not incur charges as much as other modes of transfer.
 However, certain banks charge transaction fees or service fees.
-The ACH charges are typically charges across 4 areas: credit fee, debit fee, discount fee, and account fee.
+The ACH charges are typically charged across 4 areas: credit fee, debit fee, discount fee, and account fee.
 As these charges depend on the financial institution, it is best to verify with the bank about their charges beforehand.

-Many people have ACH payments scheduled and pre-authorized on a regular basis for certain payments and subscriptions.
+Many people have ACH payments scheduled and pre-authorized regularly for certain payments and subscriptions.
 However, if you are looking to cancel your ACH mandate, you should either remove the subscription or contact the bank.
 Once you contact the bank, you will be asked to submit a request for the cancellation of the ACH mandate.
 Once you submit the request, depending on the bank, your ACH mandate cancellation process will begin and get cleared within 3-5 business days.

 More About Payments & Other Credit Cards